MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 ## IonQ Aria quantum computer

 IonQ Aria is IonQ's latest generation of trapped-ion quantum computer.
-With a 23-qubit dynamically reconfigurable sytem, IonQ Aria is available exclusively on Azure Quantum.
-For more information, see [IonQ Aria (ionq.com)](https://ionq.com/news/february-23-2022-ionq-aria-furthers-lead) .
+With a 23-qubit dynamically reconfigurable system, IonQ Aria is available exclusively on Azure Quantum.
+For more information, see [IonQ Aria (ionq.com)](https://ionq.com/news/february-23-2022-ionq-aria-furthers-lead).

+> [!IMPORTANT]
+> *Debiasing* is enabled on the Aria system by default, and submitted jobs are subject to debiasing-based pricing.
+For more information about debiasing and how to disable/enable the service, see [Error mitigation](#error-mitigation).

 - Job type: `Quantum Program`
 - Data Format: `ionq.circuit.v1`